juliansteenbakker/Xiaomi-Ninebot-Scooter-Motion-Control/README.md

+# New fork for Ninebot G2
+I made this fork specifically for the Ninebot G2.

 #  Electric scooter motion control adaptation
 A small hardware and software modification to legalize electric  Segway-Ninebot ES/MAX/Xiaomi M365-series scooters in The Netherlands.